safherofficial/policy/README.md

 ### 🎙️ Hands-free activation (dual channel)
 Two independent channels share the same audio session — **zero extra battery cost**:
 1. **Keyword trigger** — up to **3 personalised safewords**, matched with a **fuzzy Levenshtein algorithm** (tolerates transcription errors typical of native STT engines).
 Works in **any language**, processed **100 % on-device** (iOS SFSpeechRecognizer / Android SpeechRecognizer). `maxAlternatives=5` on every result to raise recall.
+   - **Guardian Angel escalation (Android)** — if the keyword is recognised while a Guardian Angel timer is currently active, the app places a real, automatic call to **112** directly from the native Android layer (`ACTION_CALL`, requires the `CALL_PHONE` permission) — no dialer screen, no extra tap.
+Outside an active Guardian Angel session (or on iOS, or if the call permission isn't granted), the keyword trigger keeps opening the normal message composer/WhatsApp queue, unchanged.
 2. **Scream detection (L2 hybrid)** — analyses microphone volume peaks; requires **two peaks within 3 s** above a configurable threshold (Low / Medium / High sensitivity).
 Designed for panic screams when no codeword is possible.
 Triggers a **5-second cancellable countdown with strong vibration** — you can abort false positives.

 ### 📱 Sequential WhatsApp queue